Mu-L/Blender_math_anim/README.md

 -->

 ## Features
-- Fast function plotting and animation
+- Fast function plotting and animation, support explicit, parametric and polar functions.
+Automatically detect variables and parameters.
+Same parameters can be used across different functions and do the controls.
 - Support different ways to compile math formula, Typst, Latex(Optex) and PDF.
 Easy preset animations to config.
-- Support free drawing and writting
+- Support free drawing and writting.
 - Morph Animation works among all types, between and across plotting, text, free drawing.
 - Super esay to extend and add your own animations
 - Cool visual effects including Bloom, Glow, Rim, Shadow, etc...